RedHatQE/polarize/README.md

 **Polarize solves all these problems**

 - Because requirements/testcases are external files, dont need extra licenses to review or enter
-- Because workitems are external files, they can be kept in source control (single canon of truth)
+- Because workitems are represented by external files, they can be kept in source control (single canon of truth)
 - Decouples definition of requirements and testcases from a specific implementation
 - Because requirements and testcases belong in source control, they can be reviewed by upstream community
 - Since annotations generate plain text xml, it is easy to diff and review